Summer Cooling Tips

 Firstly, make sure you can read and understand your energy bills.
 Find out what you are paying and where the energy is being used.
 Our FREE green events program regularly holds energy workshops where you can learn about your bill.

 A professional energy audit is a cost-effective way to work out which projects to invest in, complete with costs and payback information.

-Our My Green Apartment Program provides independent expert advice, support and tools with the aim of helping apartment owners, strata and building managers, make the switch to more efficient and appropriate lighting in common areas.
+Our Futureproofing Program provides independent expert advice, support and tools with the aim of helping apartment owners, strata and building managers, make the switch to more efficient and appropriate lighting in common areas.